nirvanasupermind/termite/architecture.md

 |8                |Input character into `r-13`'s high tryte |               |

 ## Characters
 Characters use a fixed-width encoding with each as 1 tryte.
-The possible values of a tryte, -3280 (ternary `TTTTTTTT`)  through 3280 (ternary `11111111`) represent the first 6561 Unicode characters.
-For example, -3280 is the Unicode character with a codepoint of 0, -3279 is the Unicode character with a codepoint of 1, -3278 is the Unicode character with a codepoint of 2, and so on.
+The numbers 0 through 3280 (ternary `11111111`), the maximum positive value of a tryte, represent the first 3280 characters of Unicode from `U+0000` to `U+0CD0`.
+(This is temporary, a custom character encoding organized by powers of 3 will most likely be added in the future.)